rickosborne/cascades/md/18-2-8-daybreak.md

 She nodded and looked toward the rear.

 "We can't—I've got Terry strapped in back there."
-I didn't have to spell out the rest for her, that each jump seat station only had room for two.
+I didn't have to spell out the rest for her, that each jump seat station only had space for two.
 I wanted to go back and strap in next to Terry and make sure he was okay.
 Another part of me wanted to be as far away from that hole as I could get.
 That second voice won as Pamela and I moved as fast as we could back toward the cockpit.